HaHa421/sqlx-rqlite/README.md

 To get "datetime" support, you need to enable the feature "chrono".

 <br />
+## Security
-For a secured connection, use
+For a secured connection, use:

 ```rust
 let pool = RqlitePoolOptions::new()
         //.max_connections(5)